adamsamec/WinSwitcher/Readme.md

 * Down or Up arrow: Navigates to the next or previous item in the list.
 * Enter: When a window is selected, switches to that window.
 Then hides WinSwitcher.
-* Backspace or Delete: When a window is selected, closes that window.
+* Delete: When a window is selected, closes that window.
 Note that window closing may fail and require you to save work before closing.
 * Escape: Hides WinSwitcher.
 * Alt + F4: Exits WinSwitcher, so it no longer runs in background.
 WinSwitcher notifies the user it is exiting.

+### WinSwitcher settings
+The settings can be accessed by the "Settings" button which can be navigated to using Tab or Shift + Tab on the main WinSwitcher window.

 ### Navigation by typing in applications or windows lists
 To make the navigation in the applications or windows list faster, WinSwitcher supports the navigation by typing feature, that is, typing the first letters of an application name or a window title moves focus to the first matched item.